How can you have extra links in bio on X (Twitter) and get

 - Using Linktree to add extra links in bio on X account

-- Another approach – A landing page on your website
+- Another approach – A social media landing page on your website

 - What's the best approach for you?